 The ingredient that may have jumped off the page at you is likely cheddar powder.
 If you’re unfamiliar with this ingredient, it’s essentially dehydrated cheddar cheese.
 Think: powdered peanut butter.

 It’s a magical ingredient that can be reconstituted in lower calorie liquids to make cheese sauce for recipes.
-I’ve used it in everything from my loaded ground beef and potatoes skillet and cheesy air fried potatoes to my bacon cheeseburger hamburger helper and cauliflower cheddar grits.
+I’ve used it in everything from my loaded ground beef and potatoes skillet and cheesy air fried potatoes to my bacon cheeseburger hamburger helper and buffalo chicken mad and cheese.
 You can also use the plain powder to sprinkle on popcorn or other snacks.

 As you can see in the photo above, cheddar powder creates a creamy, cheesy sauce to toss the shredded hash browns in.
 This alleviates the need for a cream based soup and reduces the calorie count of using full fat cheese or Velveeta.

 I’ll add here that you can use a reduced fat shredded cheddar cheese in place of the cheddar powder if you don’t want to buy cheddar powder.
 Speaking of, you may be able to find cheddar powder or alternatives like the Knorr cheese sauce packets in stores.
 But I prefer to buy it online.
 You can check it out on my Amazon storefront.

 Beyond the cheddar powder, the remaining ingredients are fairly straight forward.
 This extra cheesy hash brown casserole is kinda difficult to mess up.
 As long as you avoid adding too much liquid to the hash browns, you should be fine tweaking ingredients as needed.

 If you have any questions, feel free to leave a comment below.
 And if you make this recipe, I’d love to see your creation.
 Snap a pic and tag me on Instagram @mason_woodruff.

 Hash Browns Mixture